JoeyRudd/ai-fitness-coach/knowledge_base/01_training_frequency.md

 # How Often Should I Work Out?

+## TL;DR
+This is one of the first questions everyone asks, and the answer is simpler than you think.
+For someone new to a structured fitness routine, a great goal is **2 to 3 times per muscle group per week**.

+Search terms: full body, upper body, lower body, frequency, rest days

 This is one of the first questions everyone asks, and the answer is simpler than you think.
 The golden rule is that **consistency is far more important than intensity**, especially when you're starting out.

 ## The Sweet Spot for Beginners